gistya/scripts/docs/gui/manipulator.rst

 .. dfhack-tool::
     :summary: Multi-function unit management interface.
-    :tags: fort productivity units
+    :tags: unavailable

 This spreadsheet-like UI allows you to see all your units, their skills, properties, assignments, etc. at a glance.
 You can search, sort, and filter to see exactly the information that you're looking for.
 Moreover, you can assign units to burrows, squads, work details, and workshops.

 Usage
 -----